 2. Ask yourself these questions about the conduct at issue:

-– Is it consistent with our Core values?
+– Is it consistent with the Group’s Core values?

 – Is it fair and just?

-If the answers lead you to believe there may be a violation of the Code or other Company policy, you should seek further clarification or guidance from your supervisor or management.
-We encourage you to come forward with questions and to report possible irregularities.
+If the answers lead you to believe there may be a violation of the Code or other Group Policies, you should seek further clarification or guidance from your supervisor or management.
+You are encouraged to come forward with questions and to report possible irregularities.

-Failure to comply with these guidelines will result in appropriate disciplinary action, including, without limitation, penalties, demotion, suspension with or without pay or benefits, removal from office or dismissal.
+Failure to comply with the Code will result in appropriate disciplinary action, including, without limitation, penalties, demotion, suspension with or without pay or benefits, removal from office or dismissal.